Research Foundation

 This analysis synthesizes academic research on market microstructure, behavioral finance, and quantitative trading strategies.
 The frameworks presented are based on empirical studies and institutional trading practices.

-1.1 Defining the Pre-Market Session
+Defining Pre-Market

 Table 1: Pre-Market vs. Regular Trading Hours